Idele class groups with modulus: The reciprocity theorem

-Moreover, it follows from \cite[Corollary~1.1.8]{Pro-fin} that $\ov{m G} = {\underset{i}\varprojlim} \ m G_i$, where $\ov{m G}$ denotes the closure of $m G$ in $G$.
-However, the multiplication map $G \xrightarrow{m} G$ is continuous as $G$ is a topological abelian group.
+Since the transition maps of $\{G_i\}$ are surjective, it follows that $G \surj G_i$ for each $i$.
+Hence, $m G \surj m G_i$ for every $i$.
+This implies from \cite[Corollary~1.1.8]{Pro-fin} that $\ov{m G} = {\underset{i}\varprojlim} \ m G_i$, where $\ov{m G}$ denotes the closure of $m G$ in $G$.
+On the other hand, the multiplication map $G \xrightarrow{m} G$ is continuous as $G$ is a topological abelian group.
 Since each $G_i$ is compact Hausdorff, it follows that $G$ is compact Hausdorff.
 Hence, $m G$ must be closed in $G$.
 This implies that the left vertical arrow in ~\eqref{eqn:Inv-mod-m-2} is an isomorphism.
-But this implies that the right vertical arrow is also an isomorphism, as desired. \end{proof}
+A diagram chase now shows that the right vertical arrow is also an isomorphism, as desired. \end{proof}